yuriy-chumak/ol/doc/reference/async.md

 Sends a message to the actor named *actor-name* in the form *#(sender message)*.
 Message passing (aka mailing) is asynchronous, and at least in a one-core environment order-preserving.

+*2.6 version update*:
+* returns #false if addressee not found,
+* error log "ol: dropping envelope to missing thread" must be enabled explicitly using `(enable-threading-debug!)`, by default no more such logs

 *check the [`actor`](#actor) example.*

 # wait-mail